thaireser/Init_Minimial_Server/README.md

 LIMITS
 - The script must be executed as root.
 - The script should not be executed in a shared Windows folder, as a Python environment cannot be set up there.
+- There is no proper error handling!
+Use carefully :)